jwestbury/topo/README.md

 A Python package for processing and visualizing topographic survey data.
 Convert raw elevation measurements into beautiful contour maps with support for interpolation, unit conversion, and customizable visualization options.

+Written with extensive help from Cursor IDE, since I'm not a civil engineer or surveyor.
+Tests are written to generate maps which can be sanity-checked by eye; there may be bugs I haven't spotted, though, so *caveat emptor*.

 ## Features

 - Process CSV files containing elevation measurements